CyberDem0n/patroni/docs/dcs_failsafe_mode.rst

 DCS Failsafe Mode
 -----------------

 We introduce a new special option, the ``failsafe_mode``.
 It could be enabled only via global configuration stored in the DCS ``/config`` key.
-If the failsafe mode is enabled and the leader lock update in DCS failed due to reasons different from the version/value/index mismatch, Postgres may continue to run as a primary if all known members of the cluster are accessible via Patroni REST API.
+If the failsafe mode is enabled and the leader lock update in DCS failed due to reasons different from the version/value/index mismatch, Postgres may continue to run as a primary if it can access all known members of the cluster via Patroni REST API.

 Low-level implementation details